 Not unlike return to invoice Gap insurance, rather than ensuring you receive the amount you paid for the vehicle, this cover type bridges the difference between your pay-out and what the car cost when you first bought it.
 This might be a more suitable solution if you've owned your car for a long time, or if you purchased a used car.

+Do you need gap insurance on a lease?
 This type of GAP insurance covers the cost of the remaining lease contract and any early cancellation fees.

 Do I really need GAP insurance?

 While it can be easy to regard GAP cover as yet another annual out-going, in some circumstances it can be very much worth the premium.

 Gap insurance can help you if your car has been written off by your insurer, including accidents whether it was or wasn’t your fault.